Below are simple ways to encourage a late talker to talk.

 5. Car: Move cars around the floor, make them go down ramps, push cars over books

-6. Cookie: Say cookie while eating cookies, put cookies in a jar, count cookies, a doll eats cookies
+6. Cookie: Say cookie while eating cookies, putting cookies in a jar, count cookies, a doll eats cookies

-7. Eat: This is an easy one! say eat while you eat a meal, before each bite
+7. Eat: Say eat while you eat a meal before each bite, feed a stuffed animal

 8. Uh – oh: Say “uh-oh” as you drop toys or knock over blocks